vladipavliv/trading-platform/README.md

 - [ ] **Optimize**
 Profile cache misses, try SBE serialization
 - [ ] **Improve metrics streaming**
-Make separate DataBus
+Make separate DataBus to offload intense metadata streaming traffic from SystemBus
 - [ ] **Contribute to ClickHouse**
-Investigate the possibility to add flatbuffers support to ClickHouse for direct consuming from kafka
+Investigate the possibility of adding FlatBuffers support to ClickHouse for direct consumption from kafka